 5.4.1.
-For the purposes of determining compliance with condition 5.1.1., the permittee shall maintain certified records of the total amount of coal transferred through both truck dumps at the Coal Truck Unloading Facility, as per Attachments A and B. monitor the total amount of coal transferred through both truck dumps at the Coal Truck Unloading Facility.
+For the purposes of determining compliance with condition 5.1.1., the permittee shall maintain certified records of monitor the total amount of coal transferred through both truck dumps at the Coal Truck Unloading Facility, as per Attachments A and B.

-- 5.4.2.
+5.4.2.
 A record of each visible emissions observation as required in condition 5.3.1. shall be maintained, including any data required by 40 CFR 60 Appendix A, Method 22 or Method 9, whichever is appropriate.
 The record shall include, at a minimum, the date, time, name of the emission unit, the applicable visible emissions requirement, the results of the observation, and the name of the observer.

-[45CSR\$30-5.1.c.] - 5.4.3.
+5.4.3.
 Record of Maintenance of Air Pollution Control Equipment.
-For all pollution control equipment listed in condition 5.1.2. the Table 1.1 "Coal Unloading Facility" section and for Emission Points SB1, SB2, SB3 and SB4, the permittee shall maintain accurate records of all required pollution control equipment inspection and/or preventative maintenance procedures.
-[45CSR13, R13-2034, 4.4.2.
-4.3.2.] - 5.4.4.
+For all pollution control equipment listed in condition 5.1.2., the permittee shall maintain accurate records of all required pollution control equipment inspection and/or preventative maintenance procedures.

+- 5.4.4.
 Record of Malfunctions of Air Pollution Control Equipment.
-For all air pollution control equipment listed in condition 5.1.2.
-Table 1.1 "Coal Unloading Facility" section and for Emission Points SB1, SB2, SB3 and SB4, the permittee shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions occur.
+For all air pollution control equipment listed in condition 5.1.2., the permittee shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions occur.
 For each such case, the following information shall be recorded: - a.
 The equipment involved. - b.
 Steps taken to minimize emissions during the event. - c.
 The duration of the event. - d.
 The estimated increase in emissions during the event.